20220614_101630

 We encourage families to pursue all possible avenues for childcare assistance through Children’s Council of San Francisco and Wu Yee Children’s Services to determine if you are eligible for California Alternative Payment Program, (CAPP), childcare services voucher.
 We can help you learn more.

-All applications for subsidized care at Catholic Charities Treasure Island Child Development Center are handled by the Office of Early Care and Education through their Early Learning Scholarship (ELS), a web-based system that gives access to families seeking subsidized childcare through a single application.
+All applications for subsidized care at Catholic Charities Treasure Island Child Development Center are handled by the Department of Early Childhood through their Early Learning Scholarship (ELS), a web-based system that gives access to families seeking subsidized childcare through a single application.
 The earlylearningsf.org website includes participating infant-toddler, preschool, and after-school programs and serves families with children ages 0 to 13 years.

 Benefits of ELS